-CITC-121 CISCO Routing and Switching
+CITC-121 CISCO Routing and Switching 3-2-4

-leading to the CISCO Certified Network Associate (CCNA) certification.
+CISCO Routing and Switching is the second of four courses leading to the CISCO Certified Network Associate (CCNA) certification.
 This course describes the architecture, components, and operations of routers and switches in a small network.
 Students learn how to configure a router and a switch for basic functionality.
-Students will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
+Students will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area OSPF, virtual

+LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
 Prerequisite: CITC 120 with a grade of C or better